AlexandrAnatoliev/jvim-plugins/README.md

 [pomodoro](pomodoro/README.md) - Simple Vim pomodoro plugin.

-Use Vim to edit the file and after 25 minutes it will change Vim's color scheme to remind you that it's time to take a break.
+Use Vim to edit files, and after 25 minutes it will change Vim's color scheme to remind you to take a break.
 Designed for self-monitoring and productivity.

 <div align="center">
   <h4>Plugin installation</h4>
 </div>

-Install the plugin using the script:
 * with test execution:
 ```
 ./scripts/install_plugin.sh pomodoro